Prerelease:Super Mario 64 DS

 Page 23 of the manual has a screenshot featuring different Silver Star icons on the Touch Screen.

 On Page 32, the first page of the Minigames section, there is a screenshot featuring an early rabbit design.
-The inside of its ears are black instead of white, and its fur seems to be darker than the final, although it's hard to tell, for sure.
+The inside of its ears are black instead of white, and its fur is a purple color that is does not appear in the final game.

 References